kyleellefsen/detect_puffs/docs/detect_puffs_parameters.md

 spatially diffuse the signals you are trying to detect are.
 This window will be used for event detection.

 ### roi_width (int)
 The width of the ROI in pixels.
+The ROI is used to calculate the F/F<sub>0</sub> trace for each event.
+The value at each frame is the average of the pixel intensities inside the ROI at that frame.
 This parameter cannot be adjusted after it is passed into the `threshold_cluster()` function.

 ### paddingXY (int)
 How many pixels do you want to pad the ROI by when fitting with gaussian.
 If the `roi_width` is set to 3 and `paddingXY` is set to 10,